Share this

 Artificial Intelligence in Cybersecurity

-Artificial intelligence (AI) isn’t new.
-The term was first coined in 1956.
-Even before that, different cultures have always had their own ideas about “robots.”
-But progress in the area of AI stalled for many years, in part thanks to AI skeptics.
-We can thank IBM for once again sparking real interest in AI: First in 1997 when the computer Deep Blue defeated a chess champion and again in 2011 when Watson won Jeopardy!
+The term “artificial intelligence (AI)” was first coined in 1956.
+While progress stalled for many years, we can thank IBM for sparking real interest in AI as viable technology: First in 1997 when the computer Deep Blue defeated a chess champion and again in 2011 when Watson won Jeopardy!

 Artificial intelligence is when we give a machine the ability to perform tasks that are traditionally done by humans.
 While that can cover a wide range of applications, the type of artificial intelligence we want to focus on when talking about cybersecurity is related to machine learning.